A Profile Of Empire Nuts

 California Walnuts In Their Shell

 Fall is the busiest time for the walnut industry.
 With the harvest coming in, the trucks coming in and out, cleaning rollers and dryers running 24 hours per day, and shipping products every day.
-Empire Nut needs the process to run smoothly or the walnuts end up sitting on the orchard floor for too long.
-The trick is to get those walnuts swept up and get them to a facility in the shortest time possible.
+Empire Nut needs the process to run smoothly, or the walnuts end up sitting on the orchard floor for too long.
+The trick is to get those walnuts swept up and to a facility in the shortest time possible.

-Once at the facility in Colona a number of the processes are automated.
+Once at the facility in Colona, a number of the processes are automated.
 Going from one machine and process to another.

 Processing Walnuts And Quality Control